hushrilab/robot_form_influence_aimen/README.md

 16. Fifth terminal: `bluetoothctl`
 17. Fifth terminal: `power on`
 18. Fifth terminal: `agent on`
+19. Firth terminal: `scan on` and verify that`00:06:66:BA:D3:82` is detected
-19. Fifth terminal: `pair 00:06:66:BA:D3:82` (Password: 1234)
+20. Fifth terminal: `pair 00:06:66:BA:D3:82` (Password: 1234)
-20. Fifth terminal: Ctrl+D
+21. Fifth terminal: Ctrl+D
-21. Fifth terminal: `rfcomm bind 0 00:06:66:BA:D3:82` #to check if device binded use `rfcomm`, and after running the python scripts each time `rfcomm release 0` and repeat step 21
+22. Fifth terminal: `rfcomm bind 0 00:06:66:BA:D3:82` #to check if device binded use `rfcomm`, and after running the python scripts each time `rfcomm release 0` and repeat step 22
-22. Third terminal:`python talos_pickplace.py` OR `python talos_handover.py` (Once initialized i.e Talos is in starting position then place Talos on the floor and make sure the crane rope is loose)
+23. Third terminal:`python talos_pickplace.py` OR `python talos_handover.py` (Once initialized i.e Talos is in starting position then place Talos on the floor and make sure the crane rope is loose)